civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 ## Enabling Cleaner URLs for WordPress

-* Starting in Version 5.13.x CiviCRM now can support "Clean URLs" for WordPress front-end (user-facing) pages.
+Starting in Version 5.13.x CiviCRM now can support "Clean URLs" for WordPress front-end (user-facing) pages.
+By default CiviCRM URLs are in the format of https://example.org/civicrm?page=CiviCRM&q=civicrm/contribute/transact&reset=1&id=1 for a Contribution Page.

-* By default CiviCRM URLs are in the format of https://example.org/civicrm?page=CiviCRM&q=civicrm/contribute/transact&reset=1&id=1 for a Contribution Page.
-Enabling Cleaner URLs will enable URLs in the format of
+### Enabling Cleaner URLs will enable URLs in the format of ###
-  * A Contribution Page will have the format of https://example.org/civicrm/contribute/transact/?reset=1&id=1
+  * A Contribution Page will have the format of http://example.org/civicrm/contribute/transact/?reset=1&id=1
-  * Profile Pages can be accessed at https://example.org/civicrm/profile/edit/?gid=1&reset=1 or https://wpcvrc.tadpole.cc/civicrm/profile/create/?gid=1&reset=1
+  * Profile Pages can be accessed at http://example.org/civicrm/profile/edit/?gid=1&reset=1 or http://example.org/civicrm/profile/create/?gid=1&reset=1
-  * Listings would be at https://example.org/civicrm/profile/?gid=1&reset=1
+  * Listings would be at http://example.org/civicrm/profile/?gid=1&reset=1
-  * The User's Contact Dashboard can be accessed at https://example.org/civicrm/user/?reset=1
+  * The User's Contact Dashboard can be accessed at http://example.org/civicrm/user/?reset=1

+### Enabling Cleaner URLs ###
-* To Enable Cleaner URLs , start by backing up your `Civicrm.settings.php` file as detailed in the "Locate and Backup the CiviCRM settings file" section above.
+1. To Enable Cleaner URLs , start by backing up your `civicrm.settings.php` file as detailed in the "Locate and Backup the CiviCRM settings file" section above.
-* Then find this section of code in `civicrm.settings.php` On a default install it should be around line 480
+ Then find this section of code in `civicrm.settings.php` On a default install it should be around line 480

 ```php
 if (!defined('CIVICRM_CLEANURL')) {